Delicious with a mild background heat, Pineapple Jalapeno Beef Jerky has an awesome balance of sweet & spicy and is super easy to make!

 Sweet & Spicy Beef Jerky – A fan favorite!
 Deliciously balanced between sweet & Spicy!

-Spicy Dr. Pepper Beef Jerky – Delicious and sweet with a low, subtle heat and a bold beefy flavor.
+Spicy Dr. Pepper Beef Jerky – delicious and sweet with a low, subtle heat and a bold beefy flavor.

 Teriyaki Sweet Hot Beef Jerky – Jerky with a sweet Teriyaki flavor and just the right amount of heat.

-Black Pepper Beef Jerky – Tender and flavorful with a low, subtle heat.
+Black Pepper Beef Jerky – This easy to make homemade Black Pepper Beef Jerky is delicious with a low, subtle heat.

 Pineapple Jalapeno Beef Jerky